-Students must earn a cumulative grade point average (CGPA) of at least a 2.0 on a 4.0 scale.

-Students must earn at least one-third of the Certificate credits from CAC.
+- a cumulative grade point average (CGPA) of at least a 2.0 on a 4.0 scale; - at least one-third of the Certificate credits from CAC.

 ANIMAL SCIENCE

 EQUINE MANAGEMENT AND TRAINING A.A.S.

 Equine Management and Training contains two options for the Associate of Applied Science Degree.
 Students complete a Horse Trainer or an Equine Business Management program of study.
 The degree prepares students for employment in a variety of areas in the horse industry.
 Classroom activities and practical laboratory experiences are provided in both options.